- Laidlaw Foundation

 I am an undergraduate Laidlaw Scholar studying Philosophy and Politics at the University of York.
 I am very interested in the climate education.
 My project investigate collective responsibility regarding climate change in the primary years of school.

-I am a second-year undergraduate scholar pursuing a BA in English Literature and Linguistics.
+I am a final-year undergraduate scholar pursuing a BA (Hons) in English Literature and Linguistics at the University of York.
 Besides being a scholar, I am the Arts and Humanities Subject Lead on the Scholar's Network and the 2020-22 Arts and Humanities faculty rep at the University of York!
-My research is based in phonetics, entitled 'The untapped potential of human language: Investigating the perception of typologically unattested and rare sounds'.
+My first summer of research was based in phonetics, entitled 'The untapped potential of human language: Investigating the perception of typologically unattested and rare sounds'.
 In it, I get to look at phonemes that are not commonly found in speech, if at all!

 Currently about halfway through my Chemistry MChem at Durham University (graduate 2023) and I still love every second of it.
 I am conducting research into amide bond breaking and forming reactions, and similar mechanisms to try to solve fun and tricky synthetic issues (thanks to Laidlaw).